Welcome to our gallery featuring the Modern Addition Matilda Project by JUO.

 The upper level “white box” space appears to hover, offering shade for the fully glazed ground floor rooms.
 It has been oriented for maximum sun exposure and to overlook the open courtyard space.

-A discrete structure houses the garage and hosts a desirable roof deck, accessible from the master bedroom and offering expansive city views.
-Aluminum louvers on the master bedroom windows provide a modicum of privacy.
+A discrete structure houses the garage and hosts a desirable roof deck, accessible from the primary bedroom and offering expansive city views.
+Aluminum louvers on the primary bedroom windows provide a modicum of privacy.

 When approached from the street, the home appears unassuming, as a traditional brick home, disguising its thoroughly modern update.